Ornaments can last for decades, which makes sense, seeing as

 Ornament #2:

-Take two different colored bulbs that you no longer want, place them in a paper bag and
+Take two different colored bulbs that you no longer want,

 crush them using your shoes.
 Repaint a third bulb whatever color you desire (I recommend using a lighter color though, to offset to mosaic print you will be making), after removing the top, of course.
 Allow to dry.
 Using Mod Podge, glue bits of broken ornament in a mosaic print around a little over half of bulb.
 Allow to dry.
 For this bulb, I took a Sharpie paint pen and created a swirling design on the top part, but I think I’d prefer covering the whole ornament with the mosaic print next time.
 Paint over with more Mod Podge and allow to dry.
 Place top back on bulb and hang on tree. =)